jserot/rfsm/src/guests/others/mini/Readme.md

 This directory contains the definition of "minimal" guest language.
-This is the language is used in App.
+This is the language used in App.
 F of the user manual to illustrate how to define a new RFSM variant.

 This language has only two types, `event` and `bool` :